Blog/Hexarelin Dosage Guide: Protocols

 Side Effects and How to Manage Them

 Hexarelin's side effect profile reflects its non-selective potency.
-It stimulates GH powerfully, but also elevates cortisol and prolactin in a dose-dependent manner.
-Understanding these effects with actual data prevents both unnecessary concern and careless dosing.
+It drives GH hard, but it also pushes cortisol and prolactin up in a dose-dependent manner.
+Knowing the real numbers prevents both unnecessary panic and careless dosing.

 Cortisol Elevation

 Hexarelin produces a dose-dependent cortisol increase starting at 0.5 mcg/kg (PubMed 8954038).
-Symptoms may include transient flushing, mild anxiety, or irritability in the 30-60 minutes following injection.
+You may notice transient flushing, mild anxiety, or irritability in the 30 to 60 minutes following your injection.

-Management: Keep dosage at 100-200 mcg.
-Morning injection aligns with the natural cortisol peak (cortisol is highest upon waking), minimizing the perceived impact.
-Evening dosing can disrupt sleep in sensitive individuals.
+Management: Keep your dosage at 100 to 200 mcg.
+Morning injection aligns with your natural cortisol peak (cortisol is highest upon waking), minimizing the perceived impact.
+Evening dosing can disrupt sleep if you are sensitive to cortisol.

 Prolactin Elevation

-Prolactin rises in a dose-dependent manner with an ED50 of 0.39 mcg/kg, meaning it reaches significant levels at a *lower* dose than the GH plateau (PubMed 8954038).
+Prolactin rises in a dose-dependent manner with an ED50 of 0.39 mcg/kg.
+That means it reaches significant levels at a *lower* dose than the GH plateau (PubMed 8954038).
 Potential symptoms include nipple sensitivity and, in rare cases, gynecomastia in predisposed individuals.

 Management: Stay at or below 200 mcg per injection.
 Monitor for symptoms.
 Discontinue if sensitivity develops.
 Prolactin elevation from hexarelin is less than from TRH (a diagnostic agent) but meaningfully more than from ipamorelin or GHRP-2.